Best Hikes in Black Hills National Forest (SD)

 Black Elk Peak Loop*** – 7.7 mile loop

-Black Elk Peak (formerly Harney Peak), at 7,242 feet above sea level, is the highest point in the United States east of the Rockies.
+Black Elk Peak (formerly Harney Peak), at 7,242 feet above sea level, is the highest point in South Dakota and the highest point in the United States east of the Rockies.
 From a historic lookout tower on the summit, one has a panoramic view of parts of South Dakota, Nebraska, Wyoming, and Montana, as well as the granite formations and cliffs of the Black Elk Wilderness.
 To reach this scenic vista, one must hike trail no. 9S or trail no. 9N, which can take several hours.
 Add on a scramble climb to Little Devil’s Tower Trail at a little less than a mile roundtrip during the loop.

 Buzzards Roost Lookout Trail – 2.5 miles out and back